11 Nov 20

 Geographically, it is an ideal base for access to EMEA markets with strong transport links to Europe, the US and further afield.
 As the closest EU country to the US it also has the added advantage of being the only EU country with US immigration preclearance.

-As the March deadline is approaching fast, Brexit has become a factor in all investment decisions.
-More than 55 companies of global standing have chosen to transfer operations to Ireland ahead of Britain’s European Union departure.
+Brexit has become a factor in all investment decisions.
+At least 36 companies of global standing have chosen to transfer operations to Ireland ahead of Britain’s European Union departure.
 These include global names like Bank of America, Morgan Stanley and Barclays and surgical appliances manufacturer Steris Plc.

 An advantageous tax regime